What can you save, spend, and earn but never see?

 It’s because she was also beautiful.
 And I was like, yes this is how cult leaders are formed.
 She had this way of talking about her business but at the same time actually did not say anything of substance.
 Do you know what I’m talking about?

-Thankfully I was there with my friend, and we talked about her later and both agreed that it was a bunch of nonsense.
+Thankfully I was there with my friend.
+She’s a scientist and does some pretty cool stuff with biologics, here is her site.
+We talked about her later and both agreed that it was a bunch of nonsense.
 But what was interesting was that she could tap into this desire so innate in us humans.
 The desire to transform your internal-working model, to be more present in our lives, to be mindful of the fleeting thoughts that constantly barrage our brains day in and day out.
 But she had no substance.
 She should have studied Neurobiology; I would have paid a lot more attention to her if she had a degree or two in the sciences.
 Oh well.

 • Email Bank: Eager minds adapting (to) leadership